 Integrable systems are characterized by large amounts of conserved quantities known as integrals of motion.
 In classical dynamics, integrability leads to the absence of exponential sensitivity to initial conditions.
 In other words, if the system is integrable, the discrepancy between two initially close trajectories will not grow exponentially with time.
-In quantum case presence of the extensive amount of integrals of motion often leads to a scenario when dynamical wavefunction is locked in a certain fraction of Hilbert space, and thus it cannot redistribute the energy between the majority of degrees of freedom.
+In quantum case presence of the extensive amount of integrals of motion often leads to a scenario when dynamical wavefunction is locked in a certain sector of Hilbert space, and thus it cannot access all quantum states with given energy.
 There are many experimental [6, 17] and theoretical [12, 18-21] examples of suppressed thermalization in integrable systems.
+Let us also mention that, although observables in integrable systems, in general, do not relax to their thermal values, they can relax to the values predicted by the Generalized Gibbs Ensemble [22-24].
 Integrability is not the only physical mechanism that leads to unusual thermalization properties.
-There are many others, such as, for example, disorder which may lead to many-body localization[22, 23], or long-range interactions which lead to glassy behaviour[9-11, 24], or quantum scars, which we will discuss further.
+There are many others, such as, for example, disorder which may lead to many-body localization [25, 26], or long-range interactions which lead to glassy behaviour [9-11, 27], or constraints in Hilbert space which lead to quantum scars, which we will discuss further.

-Classical non-integrable many-body systems are known to exhibit chaotic dynamics.
-We will call the system chaotic if it exhibits exponential sensitivity to initial conditions.
-In particular, if the system possesses two initially close trajectories which exponentially diverge after some time, then the system is chaotic.
-To describe the divergence rate quantitatively described, the formalism of Lyapunov exponents [25, 26] is usually employed.
+Classical interacting many-body systems, in general, are known to exhibit chaotic dynamics.
+We will call the system chaotic if it exhibits exponential sensitivity to small deviations of initial conditions.
+In particular, if the system possesses two initially close phase trajectories which exponentially diverge after some time, then the system is chaotic.
+To describe the divergence rate quantitatively described, the formalism of Lyapunov exponents [28, 29] is usually employed.

-In the present thesis, we focus on non-integrable classical and quantum systems.
+In the present thesis, we focus on chaotic classical and non-integrable quantum systems that, in particular, do not have disorder, long-range interactions or Hilbert space constraints.